麻豆果冻传媒

 Is Student-Based Funding Coming to Georgia Schools?

-As schools look at a variety of options to improve school and student performance, one variable consistently comes to the forefront 鈥 money.
-While many educators assert that bigger budgets could solve many of the problems in education today, politicians at all levels agree more money is probably not in the foreseeable future of most school districts across the country.
+As schools look at various options to improve school and student performance, one variable consistently comes to the forefront 鈥 money.
+While many educators assert that bigger budgets could solve many of the problems in education today, politicians at all levels agree that more money is probably not needed in the foreseeable future for most school districts across the country.
 In place of more funding, some areas are now looking at different ways to allocate the money that is currently available.
 Student-based funding is the new buzzword for school districts interested in getting the money to the schools and students who need it most.
 Now, Georgia is joining the student-based funding bandwagon.

 What is Student-Based Funding?